karmakrafts/Kompress/README.md

 }
 ```

-Or you can use the recommended way of `kotlinx.io` wrappers:
+Or you can use the recommended way of using `kotlinx.io` wrappers:

 ```kotlin
 fun main() {